FAQ for Fresh Produce Donations

 Q. Is this same as gleaning?

 A. No. Gleaning programs involve volunteers visiting a farm to help harvest extra food that can then be donated to a food pantry.
-AmpleHarvest.org is instead focused on America’s 42 million home and community gardeners who have food to donate from their own garden or garden plot.
+AmpleHarvest.org instead is focused on America’s 42 million home and community gardeners who have food to donate from their own garden or garden plot.
 You the gardener harvest the food from your garden, find a nearby food pantry at AmpleHarvest.org and then you take it there yourself.
 It’s all within your neighborhood and you do it when you want – not when a gleaning program is organized.

 Q. Why don’t pantries offer fresh produce?